 The OLE DB connection manager is also used to access OLE DB data sources in custom tasks written in unmanaged code that uses a language such as C++.

 When you add an OLE DB connection manager to a package, Integration Services creates a connection manager that will resolve to an OLE DB connection at run time, sets the connection manager properties, and adds the connection manager to the Connections collection on the package.

 The ConnectionManagerType property of the connection manager is set to OLEDB.

-The OLE DB connection manager can be configured in the following ways:
+You can configure the OLE DB connection manager in the following ways: